Software

 3. Validity Everest

-Validity Everest brings several deliverability tools together in one platform.
+Validity Everest brings several email deliverability monitoring tools together in one platform.
 It offers inbox placement testing, reputation insights, and authentication checks in a single dashboard.

-For larger programs, Everest can be useful because it combines placement analysis with detailed insights into campaign performance.
-Marketing and sales teams can see how authentication, domain reputation, and engagement levels impact deliverability.
+For larger programs, Everest can be useful because it combines inbox placement testing with detailed insights into campaign performance.
+Marketing and sales teams can see how authentication, domain reputation, and engagement affect deliverability.

-The platform’s reports highlight problem areas and help teams make changes to improve deliverability and protect sender reputation over time.
+The platform’s reports highlight problem areas and provide actionable inbox insights that help teams improve deliverability and protect sender reputation over time.

 Key Features

-• Inbox placement testing - Placement analysis across different inbox providers.
+• Inbox placement testing - Placement analysis for major mailbox providers.

 • Reputation insights - Monitor sender score, domain reputation, and complaint levels.